c1728p9/board-recovery-instructions/win10-interface-update.md

 ### Step 2: Update the bootloader
 If you have not done so already, download the [Updated DAPLink bootloader package](TODO: This should link to the 0244 package which has the bootloader update embedded into the interface update).
 When you unzip the package, locate the file which contains the name of the board you are trying to update.
 This will be the file used to update your device.

-While holding the board's reset button, connect it to your computer via the board's OpenSDA USB port.
+While holding the board's reset button, connect it to your computer via the board's debug USB port.
 The device should mount in its bootloader mode.
 Open up this device's root directory, and then drag and drop the firmware update into this directory.
 The board will begin the updating process.

 Allow the update a few seconds to complete, and then unplug and replug the board into your computer normally (without holding down the reset button).
 You device now has the updated bootloader, and the will mount normally.
 If you are using a Windows 8 or Windows 10 machine, continue to the next step, [Step 3: Re-enable storage services](#step3).
 If you are updating on some other operating system, then jump straight to the section [Normal interface update procedures](#normal_update) found at the end of this guide.